-In the event of an incident, either on or off campus, that in the professional judgment of the director of safety, the director of physical plant or their designee, and/or the vice president for student life or their designee, a serious or continuing threat to members of the campus community, a campus-wide "timely warning" will be issued through the College email system to students, faculty, and staff.
-Campus safety personnel, in conjunction with personnel from the Office of Student Life and the Marketing Department, will collaborate to issue a "timely warning."
+In the event of an incident, either on- or off-campus, that in the professional judgment of the manager of campus safety, security, and Clery, the director of physical plant or their designee, and/or the vice president for student life or their designee, a serious or continuing threat to members of the campus community, a campus-wide "timely warning"

+will be issued through the College email system to students, faculty, and staff.
+The campus safety manager, in conjunction with personnel from the student life office and marketing department, will collaborate to issue a "timely warning."
 Timely warning notices are typically written by the vice president for student life or their designee.

-Members of the community who know of a crime or other serious incident should report that incident as soon as possible to campus security personnel by calling ext.
-2292 from any campus phone or 417-448-1455, 8 a.m.-5 p.m., Monday through Friday. or ext.
-2222 or 417-448-4139 after 5 p.m. or weekends; they should also inform the Office of Student Life, at ext.
-2126, or call the vice president for student life at 417-499-8310, so that a "timely warning" may be issued, if warranted.
+Members of the community who know of a crime or other serious incident should report that incident as soon as possible to the manager of campus safety, security, and Clery by calling ext.
+2292 from any campus phone or 417-448-1448; they should also inform the vice president for student life, at ext.
+2126 or call 417-499-8310, so a "timely warning" may be issued, if warranted.
 The Nevada Police Department will also notify campus security officials about incidents that may require a "timely warning."

 "Timely warnings" may also be posted within each residence hall.
 Warnings are typically posted in response to the following crime classifications: murder, aggravated assault, robbery, sexual assault, and major incidents of arson, but "timely warnings" may also be posted for other classifications as deemed necessary when circumstances warrant.
 These campus-wide notices contain available pertinent facts about the incident, as well as relevant tips on crime prevention and personal safety.
-Issued in a manner that withholds the names of victims as confidential and with the goal of aiding in the prevention of similar occurrences, a "timely warning" is generally distributed as soon as credible information is received, usually within a few hours after the incident has occurred, except in cases where the notice might interfere with an ongoing police investigation.
+Issued in a manner that withholds the names of victims as confidential and to aid in the prevention of similar occurrences, a "timely warning" is generally distributed as soon as credible information is received, usually within a few hours after the incident has occurred, except in cases where the notice might interfere with an ongoing police investigation.
 "Timely warnings" also are posted in electronic form as a bulletin for the campus community on the web board.
 The web board can be accessed immediately on the Cottey intranet by all students, faculty, and staff at Cottey intranet.